OFF-SITE/VIRTUAL WOD COMPLETION INFO

 How to Upload a Video to Vimeo

-Scores can be submitted as many times as you want between September 1st and October 22nd 2021.
-We suggest you turn in your scores by October 1st.
-This way we can look at the videos to make sure you haven’t accidentally uploaded a cat video.
-If you wait until the last second on October 22nd and you have submitted a cat video by accident or your video is private or blocked or not accessible you should expect a zero for that WOD’s score.
-There will be no time to re-submit the video because October 22nd is the very last day (7:00pm Pacific time).
+Scores can be submitted as many times as you want between April 20th and May 15th.
+We suggest you turn in your scores by May 10th.
+This way we can look at the videos to make sure you haven’t accidentally uploaded a cat video or that your video isn’t blocked or without proper viewing privileges etc. If you wait until the last second on May 15th and you have submitted a cat video by accident or your video is private or blocked or not accessible you should expect a zero for that WOD’s score.
+There will be no time to re-submit the video because May 15th is the very last day (7:00pm Pacific time).

 Team Captains Editing Team Data